sage-code/eve/manual/overview.md

 * EVE is using infix expressions like Java and other popular languages;
 * Multiple expressions can be separated with comma and enclosed in parenthesis;
 * Each statement start with a lowercase keyword and is ending semicolon;
-* Local identifiers use lowercase letters and numbers;
-* Public members start with one capital letter, can contain lowercase letters and digits;
-* System environment variables use prefix "$".
-These are global constants in Bee;
-* System constants use prefix "$" and they are global and public;
+* Global constants use prefix "$" and they are also public;
-* System variables use prefix "#" and they are global and public;
+* Global variables use prefix "#" and they are also public;
+* Class identifier start with one capital letter;
 * Scoping operator is "." unlike "::" that is used in C++ and Rust.

 ## Comments